flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

 Introduction
 -------------

-The development of XV-15 titlrotor was launched by the NASA Ames Research Center and Bell Helicopters in the late 1960s and early 1970s and it has become the foundation of many VTOL aircrafts today.
+The development of XV-15 tiltrotor was launched by the NASA Ames Research Center and Bell Helicopters in the late 1960s and early 1970s and it has become the foundation of many VTOL aircrafts today.
 Unlike typical helicopter rotors, tiltrotor blades demand a compromised design to operate efficiently in both helicopter and propeller modes, so the blades of XV-15 tiltrotor have high twist and solidity, along with small rotor radius.
 In this case study, we will apply our Blade Element Theory Model based solver in Flow360 to evaluate the performance of XV-15 rotor in both helicopter hovering mode and airplane mode.

 .. _fig_XV15_landing: